Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories

-Misinformation, the dissemination of claims contradicting or distorting verifiable facts \citep{guess2020misinformation}, poses significant risks across various domains, including politics, public health, climate change, and advertising \citep{albaOn, shi2022hype}.
+Misinformation, the dissemination of claims contradicting or distorting verifiable facts \citep{guess2020misinformation}, poses significant risks across various domains, including politics, public health, climate change, and advertising \citep{albaOn}.
 It can manifest in different forms, including disinformation, which involves intentionally spreading false claims \citep{pennycook2021psychology}.
-It can also take the shape of fake-news, rumors, or conspiracy theories \citep[][]{del2016spreading}, and may be propagated not only by individuals but also by fake-news publishers \citep{rao2021} and bots \citep[][]{shao2017spread}.

-In this article, we study social media users who share news misinformation on social media platforms.
-The focus on users' propagation of fake-news on social media is crucial due to the rapid spread of misinformation such as fake-news claims that can go from friends to strangers within seconds \citep{gallotti2020assessing}.
-By examining users' behaviors and potential underlying motivations, we aim to shed light on the factors influencing the dissemination of misinformation and contribute to strategies for countering its harmful effects.
+Misinformation can also take the form of news, rumors, or conspiracy theories \citep[][]{del2016spreading}, and may be propagated not only by individuals but also by fake-news publishers \citep{rao2022deceptive} and bots \citep[][]{shao2018spread}.
+In this article, we study social media users who share misinformation in the form of news (i.e., fake news).
+The focus on the users' role in propagating fake news is crucial as such content can go from friends to strangers within seconds on social media \citep{gallotti2020assessing}.

-The rapid spread of fake-news on social media through user re-sharing has prompted various approaches to mitigating the dissemination of misinformation.
-First, non-partisan organizations like Hoaxy, Media Bias Fact Check, and NewsGuard have emerged to label publishing domains as legitimate or primarily known for generating fake-news.
-Scholars have also contributed by creating lists of fake-news outlets \citep[e.g.,][]{grinberg2019fake, guess2020exposure}.
-While these efforts are useful, labeling publishing domains alone cannot eliminate misinformation sharing.
-Many users share content without verifying its source credibility \citep{kim2019says}.
-Additionally, not all misinformation originates from disinformation publishers (i.e., fake-news domains) and significant misinformation can spread through non-fake-news publishers.
+Research efforts to mitigate the re-sharing of fake news on social media were initially focused on accurately identifying fake-news content.
+For example, non-partisan organizations like Hoaxy, Media Bias Fact Check, and NewsGuard began to label publishing domains as either legitimate or primarily known for generating fake news.
+Scholars have also contributed to these efforts by creating lists of fake-news outlets \citep[e.g.,][]{grinberg2019fake, guess2020exposure}.
+While these efforts on the generators of fake news are useful, labeling publishing domains as fake-news sources is unlikely to be sufficient to eliminate fake-news sharing entirely.
+Indeed, many users share content without verifying source credibility \citep{kim2019says}.
+Additionally, not all misinformation originates from disinformation publishers (i.e., fake-news domains), and significant misinformation can spread through non-fake-news publishers \citep{scheufele2019science}.